Olga-valzhyna/Jekyll/docs/Visual Studio Code.md

 ![Step4](/assets/images/step4.png)
 7. As a default, the VS code shortcut will be placed in the Start Menu folder.
 You can change the destination or skip creating shortcuts.
 ![Step5](/assets/images/step5.png)
 8. You get a bunch of additional tasks to be performed before the installation begins.
-Choose tasks you prefer and continue.
+Choose the tasks you prefer and continue.
 ![Step6](/assets/images/step6.png)
-9. So you have set up everything and the VS code can be installed on your Windows 10 system now.
-Click on the install button.
+9. So, you have set up everything and the VS code can be installed on your Windows 10 system now.
+Click on the **install button**.
 ![Step7](/assets/images/step7.png)
-10. After the successful installation, you can launch the VS code on your system.
-Click on the finish button, and the Visual Studio Code will get open.
+1. After the successful installation, you can launch the VS code on your system.
+Click on the **finish button**, and Visual Studio Code will get open.
 ![Step8](/assets/images/step8.png)

 # Essential components of Visual Studio Code